giantswarm/docs/src/content/platform-overview/web-interface/overview.md

 ## What can I do with the web interface

-Our web interface let's you do the following things.
+Our web interface lets you do the following things.
 Some topics link to more detailed information:

 - View and manage organizations